 The 29-year-old is likely to be absent again on Friday but coach Jenkins did provide a positive update on the former OKC star prior to the win at Houston, revealing Adams could make a comeback during the team’s ongoing four-game road trip.

 "We've circled a couple of dates, range of dates (for Adams to return).
 Sometime at the end of the road trip is something that we've targeted but it all depends on how he responds day to day," Jenkins said, via Commercial Appeal.

 After playing Denver, Memphis head to Los Angeles for games against the Clippers on Saturday and the Lakers on Tuesday.

-Adams is Memphis’ only injury concern and forward Xavier Tillman is likely to continue deputizing at center in his absence, while Denver have a virtually fully-fit squad as reserve forward Zeke Nnaji, 22, is their only absentee with a shoulder problem.
+Adams is Memphis’ only injury concern and forward Xavier Tillman is likely to continue deputizing at center in his absence, while Denver have a virtually fully-fit squad as reserve forward Zeke Nnaji, 22, is their only absentee as he has a shoulder problem.

 The Serb is averaging 24.6 points-per-game, 11.7 rebounds and 10.0 assists this year but he has only scored 28 points in total in two games against Memphis.
 Jokic did register a triple-double in the first meeting in Denver, but scored just 13 points.